Lakeland Florida

 Lakeland Electric is a municipal utility and government department of the city of Lakeland, Florida.
 Lakeland was the third city in the state of Florida to have electric lighting powered in 1891 by The Lakeland Light and Power Company after Jacksonville and Tampa.
 Over a decade later in 1904, citizens purchased the private light power plant for $7,500 establishing the locally owned, municipal utility known today as Lakeland Electric.

 Lakeland Electric powers the city of Lakeland by two power plants, C.D.
 McIntosh Power Plant, coal-natural gas combined cycle plant slated to phase out in 2024, and Larsen Memorial.
 The last coal unit at C.D.
-McIntosh Power Plant is slated to phase out in 2024 a plan presented by the Lakeland Electric staff in 2019.
+McIntosh Power Plant was phased out in January 2024, a plan presented by the Lakeland Electric staff in 2019.

 Lakeland Sister Cities International (LSCI), a chapter of Sister Cities International, was formed in 1990 with Lakeland's first sister city Richmond Hill, Canada.[126]